Udinanon/LOVR_Experiments/notes.md

 texture filtering is no longer set via `:setFilter()`, it seems to be declared at creation only

-textures are associated with materials at creation, idk if we can still update them the same way
+Textures are associated with materials at creation, and updates are more complex.
+They can still be updated but a transfer pass to mode data from the CPU to the GPU is now needed.

-`lovr.graphics` seems to have been downsized heavilty, now using render passes, generated via `lovr.draw(pass)`
+`lovr.graphics` seems to have been downsized heavily, now using render passes, generated via `lovr.draw(pass)`

 cylinders and cones have different geometric descriptions, and it's unclear